|U.S. General Winfield Scott|

 March 29, 1943 – Comedian, author, actor, singer, comedy writer, composer and alumnus of the Monty Python troupe Eric Idle was born in South Shields, England.

-March 29, 1955 – NFL running back Earl Campbell was born in Tyler, Texas.
+March 29, 1955 – Pro Football Hall of Fame running back and Heisman Trophy winner Earl Campbell was born in Tyler, Texas.
 He would go on to play for the University of Texas, the Houston Oilers and the New Orleans Saints.
 He was inducted into the Pro Football Hall of Fame in 1991.

 March 29, 1961 – The Twenty-third Amendment to the United States Constitution was ratified, allowing residents of Washington, D.C. to vote in presidential elections.